Escape the New York City and Go Apple Picking on Long Island, New York!

 The best places to go apple picking on Long Island are mainly on the North Fork in Suffolk County!
 Below, I’m sharing some of the best orchards to go Apple picking on Long Island, many of which are local favorites!

-Lewin Farm for U-Pick Apple Orchard
+Lewin Farms for U-Pick Apple Orchard

 This Apple Orchard is fairly large along with a variety of different apples to choose from!
 Believe it or not, Lewin Farm is actually the first place I visited on Long Island to go apple picking!